 Life, especially when it comes to your finances, can’t always be about restriction—it’s should be about moderation.
 So when you review your finances, set a realistic budget that you’ll be able to follow.
 That way you can save for retirement, pay your bills, and still live your life.

 Having a place where you can save and track your spending could be the first step to getting your finances on track and saving goals in order.
-SoFi Money is a cash management account that let’s you save, spend, and earn all in one place.
+SoFi Checking and Savings is a checking and savings account that let’s you save, spend, and earn all in one place.

-With SoFi Money, you’ll have instant access to your funds.
+With SoFi Checking and Savings, you’ll have instant access to your funds.
 Plus, there are no account fees.
 Our goal is to eliminate as many fees as possible.
 That being said, our fee structure is subject to change at any time.
 With clear visibility, you can keep your savings on track while also indulging in life’s little pleasures.

 2. Check Your Investment Accounts Every Day